 The nature of this work requires significant expertise with bodies of knowledge not generally possessed by CPA firms - that is, the West Virginia Code, the Medicaid Provider Manuals, the West Virginia State Medicaid Plan, the Code of Federal Regulations, and the Provider Reimbursement Manual (CMS Pub.
 15-1).
-Our key staff members possess over 250 years combined health care experience, most of which involve the interpretation and application of these rules and regulations.
+Our proposed key staff members possess over 65 years combined health care experience, most of which involve the interpretation and application of these rules and regulations.

 The nature of this work also necessitates an in-depth understanding of numerous reimbursement methodologies.
-Whether cost-based, price-based, retrospective, prospective, DRG (Diagnosis-related group), FRV (Fair Rental Value), or some combination, we understand it and have audited it.
-In addition, when States contemplate changes to NF reimbursement methodologies, we have assisted in those efforts.
+Whether cost-based, price-based, retrospective, prospective, DRG (Diagnosis-Related Group), FRV (Fair Rental Value), or some combination, we understand it and have audited it.
+In addition, when States contemplate changes to nursing facility reimbursement methodologies, we have assisted in those efforts.

-In previous section, we have indicated other states where we have experience performing similar services to those requested by this RFQ.
+In previous sections, we have indicated other states (Virginia, Nevada, Mississippi, Alabama, North Carolina, etc.) where we have experience performing similar services to those requested by this RFQ.
 In each state, we have become experts with regards to their cost reporting and reimbursement mechanisms.
 It is this experience that allows us to quickly become experts when beginning work with a new state.